nicolascuevas/noraprojects/ISSUES.md

 ###Order

 #### Model
+- create Order before 11 of the meal date (Pending)
-- create Order  (Pending)
+- create Order after 11 of the meal date (Pending)
-- prevent prder creation withput al lvalues (Pending)
-- edit order with employee id (Pending)
+- edit order with employee id (Done)
-- create only before 11pm (localtime)

 #### views